Quantum phase transitions and a disorder-based filter in a Floquet system: Effects of disorder

 \subsection{Hopping Disorder}

 We add disorder in the hoppings as

 where $\delta_{h}$ is random number drawn independently for each hopping from the uniform distribution $[-V_{h}, V_{h})$, with $V_h$ the disorder strength.
-Note that hopping disorder preserves PHS, meaning that the weak topological phases remain well defined even as disorder is introduced.
-This is because, as shown in Refs.~\cite{Fulga2014, Fulga2016}, weak topological phases can survive the disorder-induced breaking of translation symmetry, provided that the ensemble of disordered systems still preserves this symmetry on average.
+Note that hopping disorder breaks all lattice symmetries but preserves PHS, meaning that the weak topological phases remain well defined even as disorder is introduced.
+This is because, as shown in Refs.~\cite{Ringel2012, Fulga2014, Diez2015, Fulga2016}, weak topological phases can survive the disorder-induced breaking of translation symmetry, provided that local symmetries are preserved exactly, and provided that the ensemble of disordered systems still preserves translation symmetry on average.
+Phases protected by average symmetries are dubbed statistical topological phases.

 In Fig.~\ref{fig:dis.hop} we plot the transmission as a function of hopping strengths $J_{s}$ and $J_{d}$ for two different disorder strengths.
 We see that $G$ increases at places where there is a bulk gap closing line in the clean limit.
 This increase in the transmission indicates the existence of delocalized bulk states at the quasi-energies $\epsilon T =0$, $\epsilon T=\pi$, or both.
 This shows that a topological phase transition has occurred at those parameter values.